Normalizability analysis of the generalized quantum electrodynamics from the causal point of view

 \section{Gauge invariance}

 To study the gauge structure of GQED$_{4}$ in the causal approach, we shall analyse how the S-matrix series

 behave upon a gauge transformation.
-Since the causal approach only takes into account free fields, then we must formulate the gauge transformation on the electromagnetic free field $(A_{\mu })$ and the free Dirac fields $(\psi ,\bar{\psi})$.
-However, the latter are not gauge invariant.
+Since the causal approach only takes into account free fields, then we must formulate the gauge transformation upon the electromagnetic free field $(A_{\mu })$ and the free Dirac fields $(\psi ,\bar{\psi})$.
+However, the latter fields are not gauge invariant.
 Therefore, we only take into account the gauge transformation on the electromagnetic free field.
 Furthermore, we shall consider a gauge transformation by means of a \emph{classical} (c-number) gauge function $\Lambda \left( x\right) $

-where $\Lambda \left( x\right) $ vanishes at infinity and, since we consider the non-mixing gauge fixing condition Eq.\eqref{Non-mix-cond}, it satisfies the pseudo-differential equation: $\left( 1+a^{2}\square \right) ^{1/2}\square \Lambda =0$.
-Our goal here is to show that the S-matrix is invariant by the gauge transformation \eqref{GaugeTr1}.
-Hence, we need to calculate how each perturbative term is individually transformed.
+where $\Lambda \left( x\right) $ vanishes at infinity and, since we consider the non-mixing gauge fixing condition Eq.\eqref{Non-mix-cond}, this function satisfies the pseudo-differential equation: $\left( 1+a^{2}\square \right) ^{1/2}\square \Lambda =0$.
+Our goal here is to show that the S-matrix is invariant under the gauge transformation \eqref{GaugeTr1}.
+Hence, we need to calculate how each perturbative term transforms individually under \eqref{GaugeTr1}.